IngridAtMicrosoft/DocsContent/singlesource/v1/media-accounts.md

 ### Managed identity

-Media accounts use managed identities to access keys used for account encryption and signing tokens for content protection.
+Media accounts use managed identities to access keys used for account encryption and certificates for content key token signing.

 Managed identities are configured using the `identity` property of the media account: